jkeneda/jupyter-math-book/docs/business-algebra/functions/1-a-relations-and-functions.md

 In this section, we introduce *relations* and *functions*, which are used to model relationships between two sets.

+## Zoom In (A Detailed Look)

+Let's start by taking a detailed look at the terminology that we'll be using throughout the course.

-## Relationships between inputs and outputs
+### Relationships between inputs and outputs

 In many situations, we have one piece of information and we want to use it to find another, *related* piece of information.
 For example, your payroll office might need to find an employee's salary information.
 If they know the employee, then they can use a table of salary information to look up the corresponding salary.
 In situations like this, we could think of the table as having a bunch of possible "inputs" (the employee of interest) and a bunch of corresponding "outputs" (their salary).